Lenscraft Newsletter January 2018

 Recently I realised many Lenscraft members don’t know where to find my work and often end up missing out.
 Here’s a quick guide to some of the areas, which also appear in the footer of this email as shown below.

 This is the main Lenscraft website.
 As you’re reading this newsletter it means you’re a member.
-This gives you access to the restricted content in the members area, as well as all tutorials and videos and you benefit from Lenscraft discounts.
+This gives you access to the restricted content in the

 I will be publishing many more articles and free tutorials in the coming months.
 Keep an eye out.